apisnetworks/apiscp-rspamd-dqs/README.md

 ```

 ## Verifying installation
-`rspamdadm configtest` will validate your configuration. *Syntax OK* indicates there are no issues with mail.
+`rspamadm configtest` will validate your configuration. *Syntax OK* indicates there are no issues with mail.
 After a day look for SpamHaus scores in rspamd:

 ```bash
 zcat /var/log/rspamd/rspamd.log.1.gz | grep ZRD_